-Substantially change the way entire segments of the company (culture) is led
+- Substantially change the way entire segments of the company (culture) are led

 What are 3 key factors companies should keep in mind when building a succession planning programme?

+“The best leaders and teams need a wide range of abilities, expertise, perspectives and experiences.
+A succession wave needs to build diversification and range into development.
 Succession may not be the right word anymore.
 A reasonable analogy might be version upgrades.
 It is a planned upgrade in capability requiring a set of development and moves to ensure the necessary continuity and capability growth throughout the organization.
 So the talent succession plan needs to mirror that truthfully.
-It needs to help people gather a portfolio of experiences in order to make them diversified and wide-ranging enough to meet the requirements for the next wave.
+It needs to help people gather a portfolio of experiences in order to make them diversified and wide-ranging enough to meet the requirements for the next wave”.

-Plan B – configuring to emphasize single point decision making, supporting by content experts
+- Plan B – configuring to emphasize single-point decision-making, supported by content experts

-Succession plan non-employee roles as well (coaches, partners, consultants, contractors, etc.) so that the partnership and services the organization needs are also not interrupted
+“Include talents outside of their organization in your plan.
+Partner with other organizations to exchange talents.
+Succession plan non-employee roles as well (coaches, partners, consultants, contractors, etc.) so that the partnership and services the organization needs are also not interrupted.”

 What practices can help scale succession planning in an organization?

-Flatten the organization.
+- Flatten the organization.
 Reduce levels and salary bands.
-This removes the concerns of whether compensation or titles need to be changed when am employee is moved.
+This removes the concerns of whether compensation or titles need to be changed when an employee is moved.

-Engage, enable and trust business leaders to own the future health of their organizations, which necessarily includes working their succession plans.
+- Engage, enable and trust business leaders to own the future health of their organizations, which necessarily includes working on their succession plans.